-A credit entry reduces what your OWN or increases your Profit.
+A credit entry reduces what you OWN or increases your Profit.

 Knowing what you need to credit and what needs to be debited is generally what confuses people most when they're starting out.
-One of the great benefits of A2X is that this can be pre-mapped for your Amazon Settlements.
+One of the great benefits of A2X is that this can be pre-mapped for your Amazon Settlements and Shopify Payouts.

 Each transaction has two parts that are equal, opposite and balancing.
 Many of the newer accounting software programs have double entry written into their code.
 This ensures that most mistakes, that occurred in the past due to manual accounting, are reduced.